-- Domestic vs international – Adopting a child who resides within the country versus outside the U.S.
+- Domestic vs International – Adopting a child who resides within the country versus outside the U.S.

 Q: Can the biological parents take back a child?

-A: Not usually no. The adoption process is legally binding.
-While they can be challenged in court, according to ColoradoFosterandAdopt.org more than 98 percent of adoptions remain unbroken.
+A: Not usually.
+The adoption process is legally binding.
+While adoptions can be challenged in court, according to the organization Colorado 4 Kids, more than 98 percent of adoptions remain unbroken.

 Guardianship versus Adoption

-The Adoption Process in Colorado
+The Colorado Adoption Process

-These types of adoptions are least expensive, as parents go through nonprofit companies (such as the Adoption Exchange) who partner with local, state and federal governments.
+These types of Colorado adoptions are the least expensive, as prospective parents go through nonprofit companies, such as the Adoption Exchange, that partner with local, state, and federal governments.
 If parents choose this route, they often receive federal subsidies.

 Legal Obligations When Adopting